India and Pakistan agree to a ceasefire in US-mediated talks

 Villagers and rescuers in a district of Pakistan-controlled Kashmir sifted through the rubble of homes hit by overnight Indian shelling on Friday as people carried the dead.
 Others surveyed the ruins.

+Omar Abdullah, Indian-controlled Kashmir’s top elected official, welcomed the ceasefire.
+He said: “Had it happened two or three days earlier, we might have avoided the bloodshed and the loss of precious lives.”

-Hussain reported from Srinagar, India and Roy reported from New Delhi.
-Associated Press writers Sheikh Saaliq in New Delhi, Babar Dogar in Lahore, Pakistan, Asim Tanveer in Multan, Pakistan and Riaz Khan in Peshawar, Pakistan, contributed to this report.
+Hussain reported from Srinagar, India, and Roy reported from New Delhi.
+Associated Press writers Sheikh Saaliq in New Delhi, Babar Dogar in Lahore, Pakistan, Asim Tanveer in Multan, Pakistan, Munir Ahmed in Islamabad and Riaz Khan in Peshawar, Pakistan, contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.